Most employees do not define their employee career development by traditional notions of advancement.

 When individual employees define what career success means to them, they’re better positioned to increase satisfaction and performance in their current jobs or make the lateral moves required by organizational redeployment of talent.

 Our research indicates nearly half of all employees are looking for interesting or meaningful work in their next career move.
 And there’s plenty of work to be done to drive your bottom line.
-When career development processes address career in the context of organizational priorities, everyone wins.
+When employee development programs address career in the context of organizational priorities, everyone wins.

 Employees can’t succeed on their own, however.
-Therefore career development initiatives need to be employee-driven, not employee-exclusive.
+Therefore, employee career development programs need to be employee-driven, not employee-exclusive.
 Managers are well positioned to support career development because they are familiar with the organization’s changing performance needs and individual team members’ talents and goals.

 They don’t need to have all the answers or be ready to hand over their own job.